trendels/minihtml/README.md

 ~~~

-When nesting elements directly within another, it is useful to put the context
+When nesting elements directly within one another, it is useful to put the
-managers on the same line, to reduce the number of lines and levels of
+context managers on the same line, to reduce the number of lines and levels of
 indentation:

 ~~~python